Pacific Shoji Works

 •Do you have any particular design in mind perhaps something I have done already or something you have seen else where, wood species, materials, functionality, etc?

 If you prefer an in person conversation you are welcome to make an appointment to visit my shop and we can discuss your project.
 Once a quote has been giving you can decide if you want to move forward and be added to my waitlist.
 The waitlist is a first come, first served basis.
 There is a $150.00 non-refundable charge to be added to the waitlist.
 This charge counts towards your final price for your project.
 At this time you are not pinned down to any details until the deposit is made.
 You will be assigned a number 1-12 for your project.
 After the number 12 it starts at number 1 again.
 So if I am currently working on number 9 and I give you number 3 you would have 6 projects in front you.
 You can find the current project number on the homepage in the lower right hand corner.
 You will be contacted back as I get closer to being able to start your project.
 I will arrange a time to meet with you onsite to see your space, get measurements, and to go over all the details, and finalize everything.
 An invoice for your project will be completed and a 30% deposit is need at this time to get started.
 Since every project is as individual as it’s owner and situation, its impossible to give exact date of completion.
 Generally speaking the turn around time from the date of 30 % deposit to installation has been 4-6 weeks.
 The remaining balance is due after installation.
-If for whatever reason when your time comes up for me to begin building and I can not start your project, I move on to the next projects in line.
-You will need to contact me when you are ready for me to start in which I will do my best to accommodate you and work you in to my schedule at that time.
+If for whatever reason when your time comes up for me to begin building and I can not start your project, I will move on to the next projects in line, and your project will get moved to the back of the list and issued a new project number.